HexaMonkey/hexamonkey/README.md

 You need qt5, gcc>=4.7, bison and flex on your computer, make sure qmake is available in your PATH.
 Then just type make in the root of the project, that should do it.

 Then type 'sudo make install'.
-That will install hexamonkey and related files to /usr/local/
+That will install hexamonkey and related files to /usr/local/.

+Type 'hexamonkey' to start the program.

 Under Windows